Squidfishrl/Calculator/README.md

 a simple, efficient calculator running in the background, callable via hotkey

 still WIP
-features to add: saving history, more math functions
+features to add: view history, traverse trough history, new frame dedicated to math functions